Jemison-DavidJasonStephenVasiliy/MTG-Project/README.md

 ![Model_Evaluation](https://github.com/Jemison-DavidJasonStephenVasiliy/MTG-Project/(tbd)

 ### Conclusions
-(text)
+Using Scryfall data we are predicting the USD price of Magic The Gathering cards.
+This allows the publisher to determine the price of newly published cards by their similarity to other cards to make sure that they are hitting all the likely price points within the current market.
+It will also allow buyers and sellers to determine the price of cards with no or little current price data.

 <kbd>[Back to Table of Contents](https://github.com/Jemison-DavidJasonStephenVasiliy/MTG-Project/#table-of-contents)</kbd>
 ## How to Reproduce
 ### Steps
 1. ~Read through the README.md file~ :white_check_mark:
 2. Download the acquire.py, prepare.py, explore.py, and modeling.py modules.
-3. Visit https://scryfall.com/docs/api/bulk-data for the most up-to-date dataset
+3. Visit https://scryfall.com/docs/api/bulk-data for the most up-to-date dataset.
-4. Use the acquire function to import your dataset
+4. Use the acquire function to import your dataset.
+5. Pip install XGboost.
-5. Use the prepare function to clean up your dataframe.
+6. Use the prepare function to clean up your dataframe.
-6. Explore the data for as you like.
+7. Explore the data as you like.

 ### Tools & Requirements
 [![forthebadge](https://forthebadge.com/images/badges/made-with-python.svg)](https://forthebadge.com)